open/close all folders

 - Inverted in Yes-Man, where the opening notes of Journey's "Separate Ways (Worlds Apart)" play over the opening logos, only to show that it's the lead character's ringtone.

-- Snow White & the Huntsman.
+- Snow White and the Huntsman.
 When one of the eight dwarves is killed (what - there was one too many?) another dwarf sings at his funeral.
 Cut to Scenery Gorn as the song "Gone" is continued by Ioanna Gika as our heroes continue on their quest.

 - Played with in Lolita (1997).
 Clare Quilty continues to move through his house after Humbert shoots him, at one point sitting down at a piano and pounding away on the keys.
 Humbert shoots him again, with the music continuing as Quilty flees down the corridor.
 Then we see that the piano is playing itself.